 Moelis & Company

-Eric Cantor is the Vice Chairman and a Managing Director at Moelis & Company and also serves on the Board of Directors.
+Eric Cantor is Vice Chairman and Managing Director at Moelis & Company, a global independent investment bank, and serves as a member of its board of directors.
 He advises clients on issues spanning the intersection of public policy and industry.
-Mr. Cantor, who has more than 30 years of political and business experience, was formerly United States Representative from Virginia and served as House Majority Leader from 2010-2014.
+Mr. Cantor, who has more than 30 years of political and business experience, was formerly United States Representative from Virginia and served as U.S. House Majority Leader from 2010-2014.

-The position of Majority Leader is the 2nd highest ranking position in the House.
-In this position, Mr. Cantor was responsible for leading the public policy agenda for the House, managing the House’s 20 standing committees and nearly 100 subcommittees, and determining what legislation would be considered for a vote in the House.
-During the 112th Congress, Mr. Cantor served as the House designee to the Biden Commission, where he worked closely with the Vice President on issues surrounding the federal budget and levels of indebtedness.
+The position of Majority Leader is the second highest ranking position in the U.S. House.
+In this position, Mr. Cantor led the public policy and legislative agendas and managed 20 standing committees and nearly 100 subcommittees.
+During the 112th Congress, Mr. Cantor served as the House designee to the Biden Commission, where he worked closely with then Vice President Biden on issues surrounding the federal budget and levels of indebtedness.

 During his time in office, Mr. Cantor was a champion of pro-growth solutions including lowering taxes, eliminating excessive regulation, strengthening businesses, and encouraging entrepreneurship.
 One of his many accomplishments as Majority Leader was the passage of the JOBS Act, which makes it easier for start-up and emerging growth companies to access capital.
 Prior to his election as Majority Leader, Mr. Cantor served as the Chief Deputy Whip and Republican Whip.
 During his tenure, he served on the House International Relations Committee, the House Financial Services Committee and the House Committee on Ways & Means.
 He also served as Chairman of the Congressional Taskforce on Terrorism and Unconventional Warfare.